Molly Bartrip

 Molly Bartrip (born 1 June 1996) is an English professional footballer who plays as a defender for Women's Super League club Tottenham Hotspur.

 Early life

-Molly Bartrip started her playing career at age seven with Tottenham's U10s team, in the mid-2000s.
+Bartrip started her playing career at age seven with Tottenham Hotspur's U10s team, in the mid-2000s.
 She was initially scouted while playing on a local boys team.
 At age 11 she went on to play for Charlton Athletic and a few years after that she joined Arsenal.